dorkodu/sage/paper/1 -- Introduction.md

 Sage is a new and evolving protocol, and is not complete.
 Significant enhancement will continue in future editions of this specification.
 The development of this open standard started in 2020.

-The latest working draft of this protocol can be found on [Sage’s website on Dorkodu Libre](https://libre.dorkodu.com/sage/).
+The latest working draft of this protocol can be found on [Sage’s website](https://libre.dorkodu.com/sage/).

 ### Copyright Notice